 The script counts the number of text frames, paragraphs, words, characters and shows them in a panel.

-The script automatically prevents single words from being on their own line (It adds GREPs to your paragraph styles).
+The script automatically prevents single words from being on their own line (It adds GREPs to your paragraph styles - check this other post if you want to learn how).

 Numbers, Prices, and Fractions